 - School programs

-Regardless of the type of engagement, there are many decisions to make.
+Regardless of the type of engagement, appropriate decision-making is key to establishing and maintaining positive relationships between the community and the military.
 Use the following considerations to determine and plan the right programming for your unit.